Jinkai-Wang-Lab-epitranscriptomics/m6Aiso/README.md

 # Getting help

 We appreciate your feedback and questions!
-You can report any error or suggestion related to m6Aiso as an issue on [github]().
+You can report any error or suggestion related to m6Aiso as an issue on [github](https://github.com/Jinkai-Wang-Lab-epitranscriptomics/m6Aiso/issues).

-# Contribution

-We appreciate contributions on bug fixes and potential new features.
-Thank you!

 # Contacts